maliahavlicek/malia-havlicek-ci-milestone-project-user-centric-frontend/README.md

 ## Credits

 ### Content
-The content for this website was derived from www.maliahavlicek.com which came from a googlesites page I put together on my most recent job search in 2018 and hosted through name.com.
+The content for this website was derived from my peronsal resume and graphics I created on googlesheets.
 Recommendations came from past emails, direct messages and rewards received throughout my career.

 ### Media